tisv2000/RestAPITestingTask1/README.md

 ##The task

-Create a project for API service (http://fish-text.ru/api) automation testing and load it on GitHub or BitBucket
+Create a project for API service (http://fish-text.ru/api) automation testing and upload it on GitHub or BitBucket

 1. Develop test cases (as complete as you see fit)
 2. Crete regression testing test plan
 3. Automate a test plan:
-* project should be written on Java (version 8+)
+* the project should be written in Java (version 8+)
-* project should be built by maven
+* the project should be built on maven
 * all tests should be framed as .feature files (Cucumber framework)
-* tests should be divided on groups in order to have an ability to run them separately
+* tests should be divided into groups in order to have an ability to run them separately

 Preferences:
 * All API actions have to be performed through one java class